 This scotch egg is not just any scotch egg, no… it’s a Dingley Dell Smoked Ham Scotch Egg.
 For us it has a lot of meaning.
 Our customers call it the magical egg but for us it also means freedom foods.
 It’s all captured in one simple dish but it carries a lot of significance.

-Moving to Suffolk always was and still is about the quality of ingredients on offer.
+Moving to Suffolk always was always about the quality of ingredients on offer.
 We made it our business to move into a region unknown to us and to adapt, absorb and work with the local area.
-It’s not always been an easy ride however after 10 months we can safely say we still feel the same drive as when we first moved here.
 We have met some fantastic people along the way and Mark Hayward from Dingley Dell has taken us “under his wing” and supported and helped us along the way.
 He has also in an indirect way helped us firmly confirm our ethos and what the British Larder stands for.

 Dingley Dell farm is no more 2.5 miles from us and and having this high quality ingredient so close provides that all important reassurance we require to ensure that we have made the right choice.
 We are continuously working with Mark either on new recipes or new concepts.
 Dingley Dell is a Freedoms Food approved farm and has consequently introduced us to the wonderful world of Freedom Foods.
 We are proud to say that we take part in the Freedoms Foods Simply Ask campaign and tick six boxes in the freedom food categories of high animal welfare!
 That is stupendously impressive.
 We are working hard to tick the final three.